Tuscan Beef-Stuffed Peppers

 Didn’t grow up with stuffed peppers?
 Here’s a quick 101: hollowed out bell peppers are filled with any combination of meat, grains, vegetables, and spices.
 Of course, that doesn’t quite sum up how delicious and, for some, nostalgia-inducing they are.
-They’re sweet, savory, and hearty--perfect for the dropping temperature.
+They’re sweet, savory, and hearty—perfect any occasion.
 Whether you’re familiar with stuffed peppers or a newbie, there’s a lot to love about this version.
 The foundation is pearled couscous, which lends a nutty taste and unrivaled texture.
-Ground beef, juicy tomatoes, and Tuscan spices are stirred in, and, once stuffed, the peppers receive a sprinkle of melty Monterey Jack.
+Ground beef, juicy tomatoes, and Tuscan spices are stirred in, and, once stuffed, the peppers receive a sprinkle of melty mozzarella.
 Tucking into one of these will make you feel like a kid again.

 Produced in a facility that processes eggs, milk, fish, peanuts, sesame, shellfish, soy, tree nuts, and wheat.